matzora/faridcher.github.io/_pages/about.md

 {% include base_path %}

 <h3 class="archive__subtitle">Recent News</h3>
-- I am a research scholar at university of Maryland at College Park (09-25-2016).
+- I am a research scholar at the university of Maryland at College Park (09-25-2016).
+I am honored to be advised by [Dr. Gurarie](https://terpconnect.umd.edu/~egurarie) and [Dr. Fagan](www.clfs.umd.edu/biology/faganlab/people/index.html).
-- I am a 4th year PhD candidate at university of Tehran (08-25-2012).
+- I am a 4th year Ph.D. candidate at the university of Tehran (08-25-2012).

 {% include toc icon="" title="Table of Contents" %}

 ## Intro

 My background roots in surveying and Geomatics engineering, although I have had a passion for computer science since high school.
 I chose GIS engineering as my graduate level major due its closeness and relevance to computer science.
-I have worked with different software companies and have developed miscellaneous applications based on many software platforms specially in GIS.
+I have worked with different software companies and have developed miscellaneous applications based on many software platforms especially in GIS.

 I have a growing passion for open-source software and contributed to some packages, all can be found on my [github profile](https://github.com/faridcher).
 I usually compile and use open source tools that are written via GNU C++ in Windows using Ming/Msys.

 Right now I am extremely involved in my research focused on movement ecology.
-I am trying to analyze Asiatic cheetah movement patterns and link its behavior to ambient environment.
+I am trying to analyze Asiatic cheetah movement patterns and link its behavior to the ambient environment.

 Here is a short list of my professional history.